MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Related Work

 \section{Related Work}

+~ \textbf{Related Animal Datasets.} The goal of the MABe22 dataset is to benchmark representation learning models for behavior analysis using data from biology experiments.
+There are several existing datasets for studying animal social behavior, including CRIM13~\cite{burgos2012social}, Fly vs. Fly~\cite{eyjolfsdottir2014detecting}, and CalMS21~\cite{sun2021multi}.
+These datasets contain video or pose data from interacting animals, as well as human-annotated behavior labels (Table~\ref{tab:related_work}); they all focus on a single species and setting.
+AnimalKingdom~\cite{ng2022animal} is another recent animal behavior dataset that includes social and nonsocial behavior from multiple species, but is focused on human annotation-based action recognition only.
+Our dataset is unique in that it defines a range of downstream tasks for each organism; these tasks are motivated by scientific experiments, with the goal of to driving scientific discovery in biology.

+\textbf{Related Human Datasets.} While animal video datasets remain comparatively rate, there are many video datasets designed for work in human action recognition.
+Human datasets typically have very different visual characteristics from animal datasets.
+Most notably, many human datasets that are used to benchmark self-supervised video representation learning, such as Kinetics \cite{kay2017kinetics}, UCF101 \cite{soomro2012ucf101} and HMDB51 \cite{kuehne2011hmdb}, contain 'spatially heavy' visual information that informs downstream action classification-- that is, different actions have different backgrounds.
+Because of these differences in the visual appearance, agents' actions can be partly distinguished by these visual features alone, without models having to learn any temporal features of the agents' behavior.
+In contrast, our animal videos are all acquired against a stationary, neutral background, forcing models to use the temporal structure of the data to distinguish between actions.

+\textbf{Related Problems in Multi-Agent Behavior.} While our dataset is composed of multi-agent data from biology, there are also multi-agent behavior datasets from other domains, such as from autonomous driving~\cite{chang2019argoverse,sun2020scalability}, sports analytics~\cite{yue2014learning,decroos2018automatic}, and video games~\cite{samvelyan2019starcraft,guss2019minerl}.
+These datasets often focus on forecasting, motion planning, and reinforcement learning, whereas our dataset is used for tasks from scientific applications, such as distinguishing animal strains via observed behaviors.

-\textbf{Behavior Modeling.} Multi-agent behavior modeling is studied across a variety of fields, such as autonomous vehicles~\cite{chang2019argoverse}, sports analytics~\cite{zhan2018generating}, and biology~\cite{segalin2020mouse,eyjolfsdottir2014detecting}.
-Recently, in biology and neuroscience, behavioral models~\cite{kabra2013jaaba,anderson2014toward, eyjolfsdottir2016learning, egnor2016computational,segalin2020mouse} have made great progress towards automated behavioral quantification, a task that previously relied on manual effort by domain experts.
-Computational models of behavior has the potential to significantly reduce human effort and provide more detailed descriptions of behavior~\cite{anderson2014toward,pereira2020quantifying}.
-These models can be used to study the relationship between neural activity and behavior~\cite{markowitz2018striatum,segalin2020mouse}, characterize behaviors of different species and strains~\cite{hernandez2020framework,luxem2020identifying}, and quantify the effect of pharmacological perturbations~\cite{wiltschko2020revealing}.
+\textbf{Work in Animal Behavior Analysis.} In biology and neuroscience, computational models of behavior have the potential to significantly reduce human data annotation efforts, and to provide more detailed descriptions of the behavior in question~\cite{anderson2014toward,pereira2020quantifying}.
+Automated characterizations of animal behavior have been used to study the relationship between neural activity and behavior~\cite{markowitz2018striatum}, to characterize behavioral differences between species and between different strains within a species~\cite{hernandez2020framework}, and to quantify the effect of functional or pharmacological perturbations~\cite{robie2017mapping,wiltschko2020revealing}.
+The input to these models may be video~\cite{bohnslav2021deepethogram} or trajectory data~\cite{sun2020task,segalin2020mouse}.